HEAL/healdata-utils/docs/index.md

 However, in the future, this will be expanded for all HEAL-specific data packaging functions (e.g., study- and file-level metadata and data).

+!!! important

+    See the README for the HEAL VLMD specifications, conventions, and rules [here](https://github.com/HEAL/heal-metadata-schemas/tree/main/variable-level-metadata-schema#readme).
+The `vlmd` tool is intended to be an implementation of these specifications.

 ## Quick start

 !!! note